If you'd like to know when new newsletters are published

 8. How to be less of an ass travelling in 2019

 Travel blogger Adventurous Kate has written that the best thing the travel blogging community has done is raise awareness about elephant rides.
-“But the single worst thing the travel blogging community does is contribute to overtourism.
+"But the single worst thing the travel blogging community does is contribute to overtourism.
 And despite the emergency of overtourism, that doesn’t stop bloggers from continuously writing guides to Iceland, Bali, Barcelona, and other places that have already been covered to death and don’t need to encourage any additional tourism."
 There follows some good advice about how to travel better.

 9. Pro-poor Tourism in China

 The Agricultural Development Bank of China (ADBC) has launched 57 financing projects to promote pro-poor tourism, with an intention to issue loans of 41 billion yuan. more

 10. Peak Flying?